 The Selvino children were rescued by partisans who gained use of a property that once served as a rest home and an elite boarding school for wealthy families from nearby Milan.

 Megged painstakingly documented the saga of the children who escaped the brutality of concentration camps across Europe.
-The children of Selvino had not only lost their homes and possessions but parents, siblings and, often, entire families.
-Almost every one of the these children. toddlers through teenagers, bore the physical, emotional and social scars of malnutrition, exhaustion and horrific abuse.
+The children of Selvino had not only lost their homes and possessions but parents, siblings, and often, entire families.
+Almost every one of these children, toddlers through teenagers, bore the physical, emotional and social scars of malnutrition, exhaustion and horrific abuse.

 Each had a different story in terms of how they were captured, the camps to which they were sent, the types of abuse they endured, and their narrow escapes from death.
 Some hid from their captors in ditches and forests; others found safe harbor at Christian monasteries and convents.
 They recounted living on stale bread, food scraps, and even salt and snow.

 The common thread across all these survivors is one of resilience, courage, and determination.

 Jewish soldiers and sympathizers reimagined Sciesopoli as a halfway house to prepare these orphans for aliyah, future immigration to Palestine.
 The author characterizes it as a “way-station from Hell” because the children were rescued from such hellish conditions.

 Although resources in Selvino were meager after the war, the children were given clean beds, safe shelter and sustenance, and emotional support, and human caring from committed volunteers.